Computer Science

 Post-Graduation Success

 The computer science major allows you to perform world-changing research, lead educational innovation, and prepares you to be among the most sought-after graduates in the field.
-Approximately thirty-six percent of our computer science graduates pursue further education in graduate school, while about sixty-one percent secure positions in industry.
+Approximately thirty-four percent of our computer science graduates pursue further education in graduate school, while about sixty-two percent secure positions in industry.

 As a computer science graduate, your career ventures can include working in application design, consulting, data analysis, research, software development, and studio tools development.